sts10/remote-words/readme.markdown

 ## Disclaimer: Profane words

 These lists may have profane, indecent or otherwise objectionable words in them.

-## Entropy per word

-Each list has 18,231 words, which means that each word of a passphrases adds 14.154 bits of entropy to a passphrase.

 ## Where the words come from